Amarna Period: Royal women

 The royal women of Amarna have more surviving text about them than any other women from ancient Egypt.
 It is clear that they played a large role in royal and religious functions.
 These women were frequently portrayed as powerful in their own right.

 Queen Nefertiti was said to be the force behind the new monotheist religion.
-Nefertiti, whose name means "the beautiful one is here," bore six of Akhenaten's daughters.
+Nefertiti, whose name means "the beautiful one is here", bore six of Akhenaten's daughters.

 Many of Akhenaten's daughters were as influential as, or more so than, his wives.
 There is a debate whether the relationship between Akhenaten and his daughters was sexual.
 Although there is much controversy over this topic, there is no evidence that any of them bore his children; Akhenaten did give many of his daughters titles of queen.

 Art

 During Akhenaten's reign, royal portraiture underwent dramatic change.
 Sculptures of Akhenaten deviate from conventional portrayal of royalty.
 Akhenaten is depicted in an androgynous and highly stylized manner, with large thighs, a slim torso, drooping belly, full lips, and a long neck and nose.
 Some believe that the break with convention was due to "the presence at Amarna of new people or groups of artists whose background and training were different from those of the Karnak sculptors."
+Colossi and wall-reliefs from the Karnak Aten Temple are highly exaggerated and almost grotesque when compared to the Egyptian royal and elite art during the millennium preceding Akhenaten's birth.
+Art before Akhenaten was characterized by its formality and restraint, and shifted toward becoming stylized.

-The events following Akhenaten's death are unclear and the identity and policies of his co-regent and immediate successor are the matter of ongoing scholarly debate.
+While Akhenaten is famous for the changes he made in the religious practices and art, there were also changes in temple architecture, building methods, and public inscriptions.
+He shifted to smaller blocks of stone set in a strong mortar in order to create his stone structure.
+Official inscriptions changed from the old-fashioned language used in traditional earlier periods to monumental texts to reflect the spoken language of the time.